Python Turtle - Lesson 6¶

 2print(score > 5)

-TrueorFalseRun the code and see if your prediction was correct.
+TrueorFalseRun the code and check if you were correct

 Boolean Operations¶